civicrm/civicrm-dev-docs/docs/standards/secure.md

 ### Validation

 The most primitive way to sanitize untrusted data (as in the example above) is to throw an error when it does not conform to the expected format.

-This works well for data inputs which are of known (and simple) types, but can be much more difficult (and less effective) when used for *outputs* or complex data types.
+Validation works well for data *inputs* which are of known (and simple) types, but can be much more difficult (and less effective) when used for *outputs* or complex data types.

+Validation can also be used for *outputs*.
+For example, when sending data to MySQL in a query, it's good practice to validate that integers are actually integers.

 ### Encoding (aka "escaping") {:#encoding}